crosscompute/crosscompute-policies/mission-template.md

 Explain why the mission is important.

 # Timeframe
-Give dates for when you will start and finish the mission.
+Set estimated and actual dates for when you start and finish.

+# Budget
+Itemize estimated and actual costs including compensation.

 # Objectives
 Specify at most three goals that must be achieved for the mission to be successful.

-# Budget
-Estimate total cost including compensation.

 # Log
 Record progress toward objectives.